 Returns

 Varies by supplier; buyers have 15 days to request a return, which must be approved by the supplier.
+Shipping and handling fees are non-refundable.

 Shipping fees